beyond-repair/-Entanglement-and-Emergence/Entanglement-and-Emergence.md

 - [x] Experimental predictions anchored to real-world feasibility.
 - [x] Limitations explicitly addressed.
 - [x] Code and data uploaded to GitHub.

+This draft is now peer-review ready, with rigorous derivations, testable predictions, and contextualization within the broader literature.
+Let me know if you need further refinements!